Datatype Basics

 Example:

-contain the same memory address, pointing to the same memory location, which contains the string “Hello”.
-There is only one copy of the string “Hello”;word2
+wordandword2contain the same memory address, pointing to the same memory location, which contains the string “Hello”.
+There is only one copy of the string “Hello”;word2does not get its own copy.

 -